Henry George: Economic contributions

 George reconciled the issues of efficiency and equity, showing that both could be satisfied under a system in harmony with natural law.
-He showed that Ricardo's Law of Rent applied not just to an agricultural economy, but even more so to urban economics.
+He showed that David Ricardo's Law of Rent applied not just to an agricultural economy, but even more so to urban economics.
 And he showed that there is no inherent conflict between labor and capital provided one maintained a clear distinction between classical factors of production, capital and land.

 George developed what he saw as a crucial feature of his own theory of economics in a critique of an illustration used by Frédéric Bastiat in order to explain the nature of interest and profit.
 Bastiat had asked his readers to consider James and William, both carpenters.
-James has built himself a plane and has lent it to William for a year.
+James has a plane and has lent it to William for a year.
 Would James be satisfied with the return of an equally good plane a year later?
 Surely not!
 He'd expect a board along with it, as interest.
-The basic idea of a theory of interest is to understand why.
-Bastiat said that James had given William over that year "the power, inherent in the instrument, to increase the productivity of his labor," and wants compensation for that increased productivity.
+In accordance with the theory of reason for interest, Bastiat said that James had given William over that year "the power, inherent in the instrument, to increase the productivity of his labor," and deserves compensation for that increased productivity.

 George did not accept this explanation.
 He wrote, "I am inclined to think that if all wealth consisted of such things as planes, and all production was such as that of carpenters – that is to say, if wealth consisted but of the inert matter of the universe, and production of working up this inert matter into different shapes – that interest would be but the robbery of industry, and could not long exist."

 George's theory had its share of critiques.
 Austrian school economist Eugen von Böhm-Bawerk, for example, expressed a negative judgment of George's discussion of the carpenter's plane.
 In his treatise, Capital and Interest, he wrote:

 (T)he separation of production into two groups, in one of which the vital forces of nature form a distinct element in addition to labour, while in the other they do not, is entirely untenable...
 The natural sciences have long ago told us that the cooperation of nature is universal. ...
 The muscular movement of the man who planes would be of very little use, if the natural powers and properties of the steel edge of the plane did not come to his assistance.

 Later, George argued that the role of time in production is pervasive.
 In The Science of Political Economy, he writes: